buzden/deptycheck/README.md

 the whole continuation (i.e. RHS of `>>=`) applied to some `x` has the same probability to produce the result as the probability for `x` to appear.

-This, in the example above probability of particular natural `n` to come in the result is the same as probability of this `n` to come on the given `genNat`.
+Thus, in the example above probability of particular natural `n` to come in the result is the same as probability of this `n` to come on the given `genNat`.
 After that, all fins for each particular `n` are distributed evenly, because it is a property of `genFin`.

-You need to use `alternativesOf` if you wanted all possible resulted values to be distributed evenly, e.g.:
+You need to use `alternativesOf` if you want all possible resulted values to be distributed evenly, e.g.:

 ```idris
 genAnyFin' : Gen Nat => Gen (n ** Fin n)